maketsi/TA-TC-Sysmon/README.md

 This addon is a complete rewrite and replacement of TA-Microsoft-Sysmon [1] and adds:

 * speed-optimized searches via custom eventtypes and macros (tc_sysmon*) that are not just based on (very slow) EventID based searches.
 * workarounds that protect from props hijack done by Splunk_TA_windows 6.0.0, avoiding sourcetype rename and further extra processing of generic wineventlog props (providing no value).
 * index-time operation that removes the extra (and static) header garbage caused by WinEventLog input that does not provide any value for sysmon logs, saving up to 50% of license usage and I/O load. (*)
 * index-time sourcetyping to further optimize and categorize the events to sourcetype=sysmon:events:*
+* sane action values for all event types for better datamodeling, not just using useless "allowed" value.

 ## Sysmon support

-This addon is up-to-date with Sysmon 13.0, supporting all its event types.
+This addon is up-to-date with Sysmon 14.13, supporting all its event types.
 Further upgrades are needed if new event IDs are introduced.

 ## Relation to TA-TC-Sysmon-Transforms

-All index-time operations mentioned above are optional, allthough recommended, and have been moved to (minimized) TA-TC-Sysmon-Transforms package, to be placed on heavy forwarders or indexers, which ever receives the traffic first from agents.
+TA-TC-Sysmon-Transforms (not included) addon is a supplemental addon for TA-TC-Sysmon and provides index-time operations, meant to be placed on Splunk heavy forwarder (HF) nodes or indexers, which ever receives the traffic first from splunk agents.
+Usage of the transforming addon is highly encouraged.

-The parent package TA-TC-Sysmon contains the search-time knowledge objects, and is meant to be placed in search heads.
+This parent package TA-TC-Sysmon contains the search-time knowledge objects, and is meant to be placed on search heads.

 Original events are expected to have sourcetype XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

-If the index-time transform is not done, this package will rename the sourcetype locally to sysmon:events, for optimization reasons.
+If the index-time transform is not done, this package will rename the sourcetype locally to sysmon:events.

 ## Compatibility with Splunk CIM

-This is mostly compatible with Splunk CIM framework, with the following exception(s):

-* process_path and file_path fields contain just the file path, excluding the file name, enabling ability to do directory statistics and analysis.
-You can get the full file path by concatenating this with 'process'.
-* process = just the file name
+This addon is fully compatible with Splunk CIM version 5.1 when used with TA-TC-Sysmon-Transforms addon.
+See lookups/sysmon_eventcodes.csv for information on what events are mapped to what CIM datamodels.
+All events except ID 24 "Clipboard changed" are currently mapped to a CIM datamodel.

 ## Sourcetypes

 If the supplemental addon TA-TC-Sysmon-Transforms is installed on HF/indexers (recommended), the following sourcetypes will be created:

 * EventID 1: "sysmon:events:processcreated"
 * EventID 2: "sysmon:events:filectimechanged"